vinfreecs/genga/docs/Run.rst

 When the multi simulation mode is used, then the time and time-step information is only read from the first sub-simulation and applied to all simulations synchronously.

-The number of digits in the output filenames can be changed with the :literal:`def_NFileNameDigits` parameter in the :literal:`define.h` file.
+The number of digits in the output filenames can be changed with the :literal:`def_NFileNameDigits` parameter in the :ref:`define.h<Define>` file